Source code for kasa.discover

 _LOGGER.error("Got error: %s", ex)

-[docs] @staticmethod async def discover( *, target="255.255.255.255", on_discovered=None, timeout=5, discovery_packets=3, interface=None, on_unsupported=None, credentials=None, ) -> DeviceDict: """Discover supported devices.
-Sends discovery message to 255.255.255.255:9999 in order to detect available supported devices in the local network, and waits for given timeout for answers from devices.
+[docs] @staticmethod async def discover( *, target="255.255.255.255", on_discovered=None, discovery_timeout=5, discovery_packets=3, interface=None, on_unsupported=None, credentials=None, port=None, timeout=None, ) -> DeviceDict: """Discover supported devices.
+Sends discovery message to 255.255.255.255:9999 and 255.255.255.255:20002 in order to detect available supported devices in the local network, and waits for given timeout for answers from devices.
 If you have multiple interfaces, you can use *target* parameter to specify the network for discovery.
 If given, `on_discovered` coroutine will get awaited with a :class:`SmartDevice`-derived object as parameter.
 The results of the discovery are returned as a dict of :class:`SmartDevice`-derived objects keyed with IP addresses.
-The devices are already initialized and all but emeter-related properties can be accessed directly. :param target: The target address where to send the broadcast discovery queries if multi-homing (e.g. 192.168.xxx.255). :param on_discovered: coroutine to execute on discovery :param timeout: How long to wait for responses, defaults to 5 :param discovery_packets: Number of discovery packets to broadcast :param interface: Bind to specific interface :return: dictionary with discovered devices """ loop = asyncio.get_event_loop() transport, protocol = await loop.create_datagram_endpoint( lambda: _DiscoverProtocol( target=target, on_discovered=on_discovered, discovery_packets=discovery_packets, interface=interface, on_unsupported=on_unsupported, credentials=credentials, timeout=timeout, ), local_addr=("0.0.0.0", 0), # noqa: S104 ) protocol = cast(_DiscoverProtocol, protocol) try: _LOGGER.debug("Waiting %s seconds for responses...", timeout) await asyncio.sleep(timeout) finally: transport.close() _LOGGER.debug("Discovered %s devices", len(protocol.discovered_devices)) return protocol.discovered_devices
+The devices are already initialized and all but emeter-related properties can be accessed directly. :param target: The target address where to send the broadcast discovery queries if multi-homing (e.g. 192.168.xxx.255). :param on_discovered: coroutine to execute on discovery :param discovery_timeout: Seconds to wait for responses, defaults to 5 :param discovery_packets: Number of discovery packets to broadcast :param interface: Bind to specific interface :param on_unsupported: Optional callback when unsupported devices are discovered :param credentials: Credentials for devices requiring authentication :param port: Override the discovery port for devices listening on 9999 :param timeout: Query timeout in seconds for devices returned by discovery :return: dictionary with discovered devices """ loop = asyncio.get_event_loop() transport, protocol = await loop.create_datagram_endpoint( lambda: _DiscoverProtocol( target=target, on_discovered=on_discovered, discovery_packets=discovery_packets, interface=interface, on_unsupported=on_unsupported, credentials=credentials, timeout=timeout, discovery_timeout=discovery_timeout, port=port, ), local_addr=("0.0.0.0", 0), # noqa: S104 ) protocol = cast(_DiscoverProtocol, protocol) try: _LOGGER.debug("Waiting %s seconds for responses...", discovery_timeout) await protocol.wait_for_discovery_to_complete() except KasaException as ex: for device in protocol.discovered_devices.values(): await device.protocol.close() raise ex finally: transport.close() _LOGGER.debug("Discovered %s devices", len(protocol.discovered_devices)) return protocol.discovered_devices